GNU-Ymir/Documentations/en/primitives/types.md

 <br>

-The tuple `t`, is a single element, and can be used as a function parameter or as a return value of a function.
+In the above example, the tuple `t`, is a single element, and can be used as a function parameter or as a return value of a function.
 It can also be destructured, to retrieve the values of its component elements.
 There are three ways of tuple destructuring.

 1) the dot operator **`.`**, followed by an integer value, whose value is known at compilation time.
 This value can be computed by a complex